utkut/quotetweeter/README.md

 Random Quote Tweeter

-To install, install twython by pip install twython first then download file and execute.
+To install, install twython by:

+sudo pip install twython

+first then download file and execute.

-Sends tweets from txt file which includes quotes.
+Sends tweets from txt file which also includes quotes.